-The chiller is a water-cooled chiller with 1 stage of capacity, so the degradation procedure factor (C_D) defined in section 5.4.2.2.7 shall be used to generate the rating data for the 75%, 50%, and 25% IPLV.IP rating points.
-The unit can only run at full-load, thus additional performance information is required with the unit running at the 75.00 °F entering condenser water temperature for the B rating point and at 65.00 °F condenser entering water for the C and D rating point.
-The condenser water temperature is 65.00 °F for both the 50% and 25% rating points because the load is equal to or less than 50%, thus only 3 test points are required to generate the IPLV.IP rating data.
+The chiller is a water-cooled chiller with 1 stage of Capacity, so the degradation procedure factor (CD) defined in section 5.4.3.2.7 is used to generate the rating data for the 75%, 50%, and 25% IPLV.IP rating points.
+The unit can only run at full-load, thus additional performance information is used with the unit running at the 75.00 °F entering Condenser water temperature for the B rating point and at 65.00 °F Condenser entering water for the C and D rating point.
+The Condenser water temperature is 65.00 °F for both the 50% and 25% rating points because the load is equal to or less than 50%, thus only 3 test points are required to generate the IPLV.IP rating data.
 Table F9 shows the test required to calculate IPLV.IP.